 Taking a trip to Yellowstone National Park will be a vacation your family will never forget.
-I can almost guarantee most of you, you’ve never experienced the wildlife or anything like it.
-Let’s take a closer look at the wildlife you can expect to see, where and when to see it while visiting Yellowstone.
+I can almost guarantee most of you, that you’ve never experienced the Yellowstone wildlife or anything like it.
+Let’s take a closer look at the wildlife you can expect to see, and where and when to see it while visiting Yellowstone.

 Yellowstone Wildlife You Can Expect To See

 While the views, the hot geysers, and hot springs are beautiful, the wildlife is equally humbling.
 You might get the chance to see a herd of bison grazing on the prairie, or watch a grizzly tear into his next meal, hopefully from far away.